braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 Email, LINE
 {% endapitags %}

-This is the total number of delivered emails that have been opened by a single user at least once and are tracked over a 7-day period.
-For LINE, this is tracked after a minimum threshold of 20 messages per day has been reached.
+{% multi_lang_include metrics.md metric='Unique Opens' %} For LINE, this is tracked after a minimum threshold of 20 messages per day has been reached.

 <span class="calculation-line">Calculation: (Unique Opens) / (Deliveries)</span>